People over 50 are most susceptible to developing shingles as the primary risk factor for shingles is a weakened immune system.

 How to feel better if you have shingles

-- Stay healthy with a balanced diet, plenty of rest, and gentle exercise.
+- Eat a balanced diet, get lots of rest, and try some gentle exercise.

-- Soak in a bathtub containing lukewarm water and ground-up oatmeal to relieve pain and itchiness.
+- Relieve pain and itching by soaking in a bathtub of lukewarm water and ground-up oatmeal.

 Antiviral medication can help:

-You may need to take an oral antiviral longer or be treated in the hospital with IV antivirals if you have:
+Some people may need to take a longer course of antiviral medications or even be treated in the hospital with antivirals.
+This is more likely if you have the following:

 - a weakened immune system